osiegmar/jlo/README.md

 ## Installing J'Lo

-Installing J'Lo on Unix-like systems (Linux, macOS, WSL, etc.):
+To install J'Lo on Unix-like systems (Linux, macOS, WSL, etc.):

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/java-loader/jlo/refs/heads/main/install.sh)"
 ```

 This will download the latest J'Lo binary and install it to `~/.jlo/`.
-You can safely re-run this command to update J'Lo to the latest version.
-This is basically the same as running `jlo selfupdate`.
+You can safely re-run this command to update J'Lo to the latest version, which is basically the same as running `jlo selfupdate`.

 > [!IMPORTANT]
 > Watch the output closely, as you will have to add some lines to your shell profile to make `jlo` available in your